Aziridines: Synthesis

 Several routes have been developed to synthesize aziridines (aziridination).

-Besides the various classes listed below, the Johnson-Corey-Chaykovsky reaction also gives aziridines from an imine.
+Besides the specialized reactions listed below, the Johnson-Corey-Chaykovsky reaction also gives aziridines from an imine.
+A similar reaction with thianthrene S-oxide gives aziridines from nearly arbitrary alkenes and amines.

 Vicinal cyclization

 Haloamines, aminoalcohols and azidoalcohols

 The amine functional group in vicinal haloamines spontaneously displaces the adjacent halide to generate an aziridine.
 The reaction is an intramolecular nucleophilic substitution, similar to the base-induced cyclization of halohydrins to epoxides.

 With appropriate activating agents, vicinal cyclization is similarly possible with aminoalcohols, themselves efficiently produced from opening epoxides with amines.

 The parent aziridine is produced industrially from aminoethanol via two related routes.
 The Nippon Shokubai process requires an oxide catalyst and high temperatures to effect the dehydration.
 In the Wenker synthesis, the aminoethanol is converted to the sulfate ester, which undergoes base-induced sulfate elimination.